httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 ## Identifying Grouped Responses {#identify}

-Two responses stored in the same cache are considered to have the same group when all of the following conditions are met:
+Two responses stored in the same cache are considered to belong to the same group, identified by the String _group_, when all of the following conditions are met:

-1. They both contain a Cache-Groups response header field that contains the same String (in any position in the List), when compared character-by-character.
+1. They both contain a Cache-Groups response header field that contains _group_ (in any position in the List), when compared character-by-character.
 2. The both share the same URI origin (per {{Section 4.3.1 of HTTP}}).

 ## Cache Behaviour